 Replacing Self-Injury with Positive Coping Skills

-Here are some effective strategies that can help teens replace self-injury with positive experiences.
-Moreover, these approaches will help teenagers build self-esteem and authentic connections.
+Here are some effective strategies that can help teens replace self-harm with positive experiences.
+Moreover, these different ways to stop self-harm will also help teenagers build self-esteem and authentic connections.

 Social support: Multiple studies have shown that social relationships improve mental and physical health.
 The more support we have, the more resilient we are.
 Teens who self-injure will benefit from finding people they trust, who care about what they’re going through.
 Their support network can include family, peers, guidance counselors, and mentors.

 Unplugging: Unfortunately, teens who self-harm sometimes find websites that support or glamorize this behavior.
 Therefore, they are drawn back into the habit.
-Thus, unplugging as much as possible is important for teens who self-injure.
+Thus, unplugging as much as possible is important for teens who engage in different forms of self-harm.
 Moreover, reducing digital media activity will support mental health overall.

 Exercise: Research shows that exercise supports mental health by increasing the body’s production of endorphins.
 These are the brain’s “feel good” chemicals.
 Moreover, doing a physical activity can increase a teen’s feelings of mastery and self-confidence.
 As a result, they feel less of an urge to self-harm.